Invoicing & Tax Architecture

 taxRate, the backend auto-calculates the rate from seller configuration, buyer billing country, client tax-country fallback, item type, and the effective tax rate at the invoice tax point. - If a draft invoice line includes

-taxRate, that line is treated as an explicit manual override. - The Admin API exposes
+taxRate, that line is treated as an explicit manual override. - If a draft invoice line omits

 POST /api/v1/invoices/preview-taxso dashboard flows and API key integrations can resolve the canonical tax result before creating or updating a draft invoice.